lengow/plugin-woocommerce/readme.txt

 == Changelog ==

 = 2.3.2 - xxxx-xx-xx =
+* Feature: [import] Addition of order types in the order management screen

 = 2.3.1 - 2020-03-13 =
 * Bugfix: Addition of the http 201 code in the success codes